JDS Akizuki

 JDS Akizuki (DD-161) was the lead ship of the destroyer.
 The vessel was laid down in 1958 and served as a front line warship with the Japan Maritime Self-Defense Force until 1987, and as an auxiliary until 1993.

 Development and design

 Teruzuki was one of two Akizuki-class destroyers ordered in 1957 by the United States for Japan as part of a military aid package.
-Although the two destroyers were paid for by the United States, and therefore had hull numbers under the US Navy designation scheme, with Teruzuki having the hull number DD-960, they were built in Japanese shipyards to local designs.
+Although the two destroyers were paid for by the United States, and therefore had hull numbers under the US Navy designation scheme, with Akizuki having the hull number DD-960, they were built in Japanese shipyards to local designs.